RTXteam/RTX-KG2/README.md

 ## AWS authentication

-For the KG2 build system that we (the creators of KG2) use on Team Expander Agent, the authentication key pair is associated with an IAM account with username `kg2-builder`; if you are setting up the KG2 build system somewhere else, you will need to obtain your own AWS authentication key pair that connects to an IAM account (or root AWS account, if you want to live dangerously) that has S3 privileges to read from and write to the S3 buckets that are configured in your local copy of `master-config.shinc`.
+For the KG2 build system that we (the creators of KG2) have set up for use by Team Expander Agent, the authentication key pair is associated with an IAM account with username `kg2-builder`; if you are setting up the KG2 build system somewhere else, you will need to obtain your own AWS authentication key pair that connects to an IAM account (or root AWS account, if you want to live dangerously) that has S3 privileges to read from and write to the S3 buckets that are configured in your local copy of `master-config.shinc`.
 When you run the KG2 setup script, you will be asked (by the AWS Command-line Interface, CLI) to provide an authentication key pair.  and it uploads the final output file `kg2-simplified.json.gz` to the buckets identified by the shell variables `s3_bucket` defined in `master-config.shinc` (for the KG2 creators, that bucket is `s3://rtx-kg2`).
 Alternatively, you can set up your own S3 bucket to which to